-Anna Cortese – Director, Integrated Academic Support Services
+Anna Cortese – Director of Integrated Academic Support Services

 Anna Cortese has demonstrated a passion for providing students with academic support in order for them to achieve their goal of college graduation.
 Throughout nearly 20 years in higher education, Ms. Cortese has coordinated many programs and has taught developmental math courses.
 Ms. Cortese’s primary role at Delaware State University is to support students with their academic needs by coordinating the Quantitative Reasoning Center (QRC), Tutorial Center, and Supplemental Instruction (SI) program – placing SI leaders in courses that are deemed “historically difficult” and providing tutors for various subjects including math.
 Ms. Cortese has created the philosophy that SI and tutorial sessions are more than a “quick fix – give me the answer approach”.
 The approach to sessions is a holistic one – to reinforce concepts learned in class, to develop note-taking/study skills and test-taking strategies, and to work with other students so that study groups are created.
 Ms. Cortese also believes in helping SI leaders and tutors grow professionally by providing the tools through professional development workshops and training.
 Ms. Cortese holds a Bachelor of Science from Seton Hall University and a Master of Science from Montclair State University– both in Mathematics Education.

 Location: Location: William C Jason Library RM 206